 Center Point real estate is some of the most expensive in Texas, although Center Point house values don't compare to the most expensive real estate in the U.S.

-Center Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Center Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Center Point is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Center Point who work in community and social services (23.89%), sales jobs (20.94%), and maintenance occupations (9.59%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.86% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 27.86% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Center Point in 2022 was $31,141, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
 This equates to an annual income of $124,564 for a family of four.
 However, Center Point contains both very wealthy and poor people as well.